as published in the 2015-16 St. Ambrose University Student Handbook

 11. Competitive drinking games (any type of game that can reasonably be assumed is for the purpose of alcohol consumption) and equipment (i.e. beer pong tables, shot roulette/checkers/chess, beer funnels, etc.) are prohibited.
 Equipment will be confiscated and may not be returned.

-12. No advertisements that promote alcohol consumption may be printed in student publications or posted on campus unless the event is sponsored and approved by the University.
+12. No advertisements, including t-shirt designs, that promote alcohol consumption may be printed in student publications or posted on campus unless the event is sponsored and approved by the University.

 13. Names and logos of alcohol distributors, brewers and distillers may not appear on the printed programs, schedules or posters of athletic teams or student organizations.